-Section D. Premium Pay
+Section C. Premium Pay

-Employees are entitled to pay at rates in excess of straight time, regular compensation for time worked or pay for time not worked in the amounts and under the terms and conditions hereinafter specified.
+Employees are entitled to pay rates in excess of straight time regular compensation for time worked or pay for time not worked in the amount and under the terms and conditions hereinafter specified.

+1. Overtime

-1. Overtime: Any amount of time an hourly employee is required to work in excess of eight (8) hours in any twenty-four (24) hour period or in excess of forty (40) hours in any week, will be regarded as overtime and the employee will be compensated at the rate of one and one-half (1-1/2) times the normal rate of pay for all overtime worked.
-(39-3-405, M.C.A.)
-(Montana Constitution, Article XII, Section 2)
+Any amount of time an hourly employee is required to work in excess of eight (8) hours in any twenty-four (24) hour period or in excess of forty (40) hours in any week will be regarded as overtime and the employee will be compensated at the rate of one and one-half (1 1/2) times the normal rate of pay for all overtime worked.
+When the bargaining agent and the employer agree to an alternate work schedule, which may include straight time work days which are longer than eight (8) hours, only those hours in excess of the scheduled work day or in excess of forty (40) hours per week shall be considered overtime and paid at the rate of one and one-half (1 1/2) times the normal rate of pay for all overtime worked.

 a.
+Approval Required

-Approval Required In order to constitute overtime for which an hourly employee is entitled to be paid, the employee must have obtained the approval of the supervisor either prior or subsequent to working the additional time.
+In order to constitute overtime for which an hourly employee is entitled to be paid, the employee must have obtained the approval of the supervisor either prior or subsequent to working the additional time.
 It shall be the responsibility of the supervisor to ascertain that employees do not work any overtime for which the supervisor does not desire that the employer be charged and the responsibility of the employee to limit overtime to that which is requested by the supervisor or is essential under the circumstances, and to obtain the approval of the supervisor for any overtime worked.

 b.
+Overtime Increments

-Overtime Increments: Overtime shall be recorded for payment in increments of one-half (1/2) hour.
+Overtime shall be recorded for payment in increments of one-half (1/2) hour.
 Any hourly employee working from one (1) to thirty (30) minutes overtime shall be compensated for one-half (1/2) hour and any hourly employee working from thirty-one (31) to sixty (60) minutes overtime shall be compensated for one (1) hour.

 c.
+Avoidance Prohibited

-Avoidance Prohibited: Employees shall not be required to suspend work during regularly scheduled hours to absorb overtime.
+Employees shall not be required to suspend work during regularly scheduled hours to absorb overtime.

 d.
+Time Worked

-Time Worked: For purposes of computing the eight (8) hour day or the forty (40) hour week to determine entitlement to overtime pay, all sick leave, vacation leave, and holidays shall count as time worked to be added to other hours worked.
+For purposes of computing the eight (8) hour day or the forty (40) hour week to determine entitlement to overtime pay, all sick leave, vacation leave, and holidays shall count as time worked to be added to other hours worked.